seven-hills-technology/seven-hills-technology.github.io/_posts/2019-10-28-agile-isn-t-the-problem.md

 ## What is Agile?

 To be clear, there are several ways of implementing an agile process.
 Many people believe agile is a software development process, when really it's a management process that can be useful for any business.
-We've seen agile become commonplace in mayn industries outside of software development.
+We've seen agile become commonplace in many industries outside of software development.

 Explaining agile has been done time and time again.
 [Agile in a Nutshell](http://www.agilenutshell.com) is a tremendous resource for learning everything about agile, from the basics to "advanced" agile practices.
 For this blog post, think of agile in its simplest form: taking an iterative approach to solving a problem.